What’s in this article

 Why Conduct a Business Audit in Singapore?

-If you are looking to seek confidence that you and your company is meeting its core business goals, internal auditing is essential.
-This would give you a clear vision of how well your company’s internal operation is and where the problem lies if misstatements were to be found.
+If you are looking to seek confidence that you and your company are meeting its core business goals, internal auditing is essential.
+In addition, this would give you a clear vision of how well your company’s internal operation is and where the problem lies if misstatements were to be found.

-At the same time, having internal audit can also protect your enterprise against fraud and prevent fraudulent activities such as thefts, unauthorised personnel’s entry into warehouse etc. These will cause overstatements in goods in the company’s record if inventories were to be stolen or damaged.
+At the same time, having an internal audit can also protect your enterprise against fraud and prevent fraudulent activities such as thefts, unauthorised personnel’s entry into the warehouse etc. Moreover, these will cause overstatements in goods in the company’s record if inventories were to be stolen or damaged.

 Role of an Auditor in Singapore